Geada734/stegonosaurus-rex/README.md

 `yarn build`

 You can serve the resulting bundle with the server of your choice, my personal preference (and Yarn's suggestion) is [serve](https://yarnpkg.com/package/serve).

+## Troubleshooting the UI Instalation

+Ubuntu machines might experience an error when installing the dependencies and building the app.

+These issues can be avoided running the yarn commands as follow:

+`yarn <command> --ignore-engines`

+## Usage

+Detailed instructions are included in the "About" page in the UI.